 The development of raw land into lots suitable for construction of individual houses is a lengthy and complex process.
-It is also a topical one in New Zealand, with debate in recent times regarding the high cost of land for housing relative to the actual cost of house construction.
+It is also a topical one in New Zealand with debate in recent times regarding the high cost of land for housing relative to the actual cost of house construction.
 The purpose of this research was to investigate the critical factors that contribute to the success of residential land development in New Zealand.

 The research involved two phases; the first was a literature review to establish a theoretical view of elements or factors important to the land development process.
-The second stage was to test if this model reflected reality in a New Zealand context via interviews with various members of development teams from four case study residential land development projects.
+The second stage was to test if this model reflected reality in a New Zealand context via a survey of development teams from a number of different residential land development projects.

-Because of the range of responses collected and the desire to keep this paper to a reasonable length, the research has been divided into two "themes".
+Because of the range of responses collected and the desire to keep papers reporting the results to a reasonable length, this research has been divided into two, somewhat arbitrary, "themes".
 The first, and subject of this paper, are those success factors most associated with the project itself.
 These include site selection, due diligence, finance and the regulatory environment.
+A second paper covers those factors more related to management of the development process, including planning, team member selection and project management, sales and marketing methods.
+It is important that the results of both papers are considered as factors within both "themes" were found to be critical to success.